MHLC: Saving the Fisher Boulevard Property and Expanding Five Rivers!

-In a creative partnership with the Department of Environmental Conservation’s Five Rivers Environmental Education Center and an anonymous landowner, MHLC plans to preserve these acres as open space while also incorporating them into Five Rivers, thereby increasing community access to nature, outdoor learning, and recreation.
+In a creative partnership with the Department of Environmental Conservation’s Five Rivers Environmental Education Center and an anonymous landowner, MHLC has preserved these acres as open space while also incorporating them into Five Rivers, thereby increasing community access to nature, outdoor learning, and recreation.
 Five Rivers is one of New York State’s premiere environmental education centers.
 Covering 450 acres, the center is one of four NYS environmental education centers and is located in a rapidly-growing suburban area just six miles from the City of Albany.
 Five Rivers is a priority area in the New York State Open Space Conservation Plan and is visited by more than 100,000 people per year.

 The property itself features green, open fields and shady white pine forests, dotted with vernal pools.
 In the midst of a developed landscape, these 35 acres are a refuge for wildlife living on the suburban fringe.
 The vernal pools provide an important habitat for amphibians in our area, and the open fields are critical nesting and hunting grounds for birds and many other species of wildlife.
-Small, seasonal streams on the property form the head waters of the Phillipin Kill; by protecting this land, we will also protect water quality.
+Small, seasonal streams on the property form the head waters of the Phillipin Kill; by protecting this land, we also protect water quality.
 These lands will be incorporated into Five Rivers, adding to this excellent community resource dedicated to getting folks outside and enjoying nature.

 The effort to conserve this property has taken an huge effort on the part of all partners.
 We’ve been working for years to close on what has proved to be a very challenging transaction.
 Under a unique arrangement, MHLC will own the property as conservation land and New York State will hold a conservation easement on the land, forever extinguishing the development rights to the land.
 As we work to preserve the Fisher Boulevard property, forever protecting these 35 acres from development, we look at the future: year after year of monitoring, stewarding, and protecting this land.
-This is where you come in: your support helps us complete the project while ensuring permanent stewardship of these acres.
+This is where you came in: your support helps us complete the project while ensuring permanent stewardship of these acres.

 Thank you for being a part of the movement to protect lands like the Fisher Boulevard property in New Scotland and Bethlehem!